-Machine learning and Artificial Intelligence are definitely making the headlines again, and developers are starting to make use of it in applications.
+Artificial Intelligence and Machine Learning are definitely making the headlines again, and developers are starting to make use of it in applications.
 Getting started with AI is not as easy as it should be.

-Setting up a development environment in order to run through a number of tutorials available is also a difficult task for a lot of developers especially if thos developers are not familiar with Python and its ever expanding ecosystem.
+Setting up a development environment in order to run through a number of tutorials available is also a difficult task for a lot of developers especially if those developers are not familiar with Python and its ever-expanding ecosystem.

 What is Anaconda